 In the fall they host the Saturday Night Lights event, a free for all fun time that’s part carnival and part horse competition.

 The Overmountain Vineyard has 70 acres in the foothills for perhaps the most enjoyable way to soak up the seasonal scenery, with a glass of red in hand.
 They make handcrafted and distinctive French wines from their own estate grown grapes.

 The Tryon International Film Festival takes place in early October and truly lights up the entire town.
 A vintage state-of-the-art cinema, along with the Tryon Fine Arts Center, show high crafted cinema of full length films, shorts, and documentaries.

-Black Mountain is perched high in the peaks of the Blue Ridge range, and is a delightful tiny town to explore.
-Though small in stature it’s big in personality, and you’re sure to fall (pun intended) head over heels with this charming hamlet.
+Black Mountain is perched high on the peaks of the Blue Ridge range and is a delightful tiny town to explore.
+Though small in stature, it’s big in personality, and you’re sure to fall (pun intended) head over heels with this charming hamlet.
 They host the LEAF Festival, which might actually sound more fall based than it is.